jusstol/test-theFork/README.md

  * replace most of the Python + Supervisor logic by Apache Nifi for less code and more robustness

 ## How to clean
-To remove all created container, hit Ctrl+C in the terminal window where you started the docker-compose, and run the following command :
+To remove all created containers, hit Ctrl+C in the terminal window where you started the docker-compose, and run the following command :

 ```bash
 docker-compose down